asmaps/kvmate/README.md

 * uses AJAX wherever it makes sense

 ##### missing:
-* tutorials on deploying and extending this thing
+* tutorials on deploying and extending this thing (doc in general)
 * deletion of hosts
 * editing and enforcing said stats
 * (optional) LDAP support, possibly with a fine-grained permission system
 * (optional) provisioning via [Salt](https://github.com/saltstack)

+### Feature ideas
+* Support more backends (like XEN or OpenVZ)
+* Live migration of VMs between physical hosts

 ### License
 This project includes a [LICENSE](LICENSE) file which applies to all code written for this project